Sagrada Família: Spires

+On 29 November 2021, a 7 m twelve-pointed illuminated crystal star was installed on one of the main towers of the basilica dedicated to the Virgin Mary.

+The construction makes use of post-tensioned stone panels, which are pre-assembled before incorporation into the main structure; using this method has significant structural and operational benefits.

 Façades

-The Church is designed to have three grand façades: the Nativity façade to the East, the Passion façade to the West, and the Glory façade to the South (yet to be completed).
+The church is designed to have three grand façades: the Nativity façade to the east, the Passion façade to the west, and the Glory façade to the south (incomplete).

-The Nativity Façade was built before work was interrupted in 1935 and bears the most direct Gaudí influence.
+The Nativity façade was built before work was interrupted in 1935 and bears the most direct Gaudí influence.

 The Passion façade was built according to the design that Gaudi created in 1917.
 The construction began in 1954, and the steeples, built over the elliptical plan, were finished in 1976.
 It is especially striking for its spare, gaunt, tormented characters, including emaciated figures of Christ being scourged at the pillar; and Christ on the Cross.
 These controversial designs are the work of Josep Maria Subirachs.

 The Glory façade, on which construction began in 2002, will be the largest and most monumental of the three and will represent one's ascension to God.
 It will also depict various scenes such as Hell, Purgatory, and will include elements such as the seven deadly sins and the seven heavenly virtues.